ulascan54/patika-edu/veri-yapilari-ve-algoritmalar/project-1/README.md

 #### Cevap :

-- Sort türüne göre aşamaları :
+- Insert Sort türüne göre aşamaları :

   1. Aşama => **22, 27, 16, 2, 18, 6**
   2. Aşama => **16, 22, 27, 2, 18, 6**